 - “The Dickinson Series: Exploring the Bible”: Sponsored by the Massachusetts Bible Society, this is a four-part series on the Bible –link to more information.
 Our church has student copies of the first and second books – “What is the Bible” and “Introducing the Old Testament” –available to lend or to look at in the Upper Room.

 - Bible in One Year: A daily reading with commentary of three selections of the Bible from Old Testament, New Testament and a Psalm or Proverb.
 Designed to take you through the entire Bible in 365 days.
 You can try just reading the New Testament and commentary the first year.

 Classes and Groups

 - Alpha: ALPHA is a series of interactive sessions that freely explore the Christian faith, the spiritual practices of prayer, and Bible reading.
 If you are interested in learning more about it, talk to Ted Marcy.

 - Men’s Breakfast: Once a month on a Saturday, men gather for breakfast with conversation, a prayer, and a program.
 For example, recently we have selected, discussed, and debated one of the parables of Jesus.
 All men welcome.
 This group also performs various community mission projects during the year.

-- Wednesday Morning Bible Study: Open to men and women with all welcome for sharing, and Bible Study from 10-11:30am Wednesdays (link to event posting)
+- Wednesday Evening Bible/Book Study: Open to men and women with all welcome for sharing, and Bible Study from 7 to 8:30pm Wednesdays

 Dinny Adamson is a trained spiritual director who is meeting with individuals on Thursdays or Fridays at our church in the Ruth Bull Room.
 Speak with Kim or Ted if you are interested.
 Both have spiritual directors, and Ted meets with Dinny.
 Below is a fuller description of this approach to spiritual growth.